Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 1. When creating a PR, no reviewers will be added by default.
 The reviewers list does have a feature to make it easier to add individuals and groups that have been added to PRs recently.
 The [required reviewers policy](/vsts/git/branch-policies?view=vsts#automatically-include-code-reviewers) can also help teams that want to ensure that specific reviewers are added to review their code.​
 2. The **Pull Requests** hub has a new customizable section.
 By default, this section shows PRs "Assigned to my teams", providing equivalent functionality as the old section.
 However, if you belong to multiple teams, this section will show PRs assigned to any of your teams.
 The section is also customizable - just click on the "Customize this view" action near the section header.

-### New permissions to manage bypassing branch policies
+### Allow bypassing branch policies without giving up push protection

 There are many scenarios where you have the occasional need to bypass a branch policy - reverting a change that caused a build break, applying a hotfix in the middle of the night, etc. Previously, we offered a permission ("Exempt from policy enforcement") to help teams manage which users were granted the ability to bypass branch policies when completing a pull request.
 However, that permission also granted the ability to push directly to the branch, bypassing the PR process entirely.​
 ​